Anton Chigurh: Role in the plot

 In 1980, Chigurh is hired to retrieve a satchel holding $2.4 million.
 After killing those who hire him he discovers that the money is in the possession of a local welder named Llewelyn Moss, who chanced upon the money while hunting.

 Chigurh tracks Moss down to a motel using a receiver that connects to a transponder hidden in the satchel.
 Moss has hidden the money in a ventilation duct.
 In both the film and the novel, Chigurh steals a key from the presumably murdered hotel clerk (this murder is not made explicit either in the film or the novel).
 He then seeks Moss, listening at various doors before punching the lock out of one of Moss' rooms.
 Rather than finding Moss, he encounters and kills three heavily armed Mexicans.

 Chigurh discovers that another bounty hunter, former colleague Carson Wells, has been hired to retrieve the money and eliminate him.
-Chigurh kills Wells.
-The latter had tried to broker a deal with Moss to give him protection in exchange for the money.
-Chigurh intercepts a phone call from Moss in Wells' hotel room and offers to spare Moss' wife should he agree to give up the money.
+Chigurh kills Wells, who had tried to broker a deal with Moss to give him protection in exchange for the money.
+Chigurh intercepts a phone call from Moss in Wells' hotel room and offers to spare Moss' wife Carla Jean should he agree to give up the money.
 Moss refuses and vows to track down and kill Chigurh.
 Mexican hitmen later kill Moss at a motel in El Paso.
 Unknown to the Mexicans, Moss had hidden the money in the vents again, which is retrieved by Chigurh.

-Moss' widow finds Chigurh waiting for her after her mother's funeral.
+Carla Jean finds Chigurh waiting for her after her mother's funeral.
 He listens to her pleas for mercy before asking her to bet her life on a coin toss.
 In the book, she calls heads; it comes up tails.
-In the film adaptation, she refuses to call the toss, saying the same words she says in the novel after losing the coin toss, "the coin didn't have no say.
+In the film adaptation, she refuses to call the toss, saying the same words she says in the novel after losing the coin toss: "The coin didn't have no say.
 It was just you."
-The movie then cuts to a shot of Chigurh leaving the house and checking the soles of his boots for blood, implying that he has killed her; in the novel McCarthy writes "Then he shot her."
+The movie then cuts to a shot of Chigurh leaving the house and checking the soles of his boots for blood, implying that he has killed her; in the novel McCarthy writes, "Then he shot her."
 While driving away from her house, Chigurh is badly injured in a car accident, sustaining an open fracture of his left ulna and walking away with a limp.
-At the scene of the accident, before the authorities arrive, a teenager on a bicycle sees a wounded Chigurh and offers him his shirt.
-Chigurh uses it to bind up his wounds and as a sling for his now broken arm.
+At the scene of the accident, a teenager on a bicycle arrives and sees a wounded Chigurh, who requests the boy's shirt and uses it as a sling for his broken arm.
 Chigurh gives the teen a blood-soaked $100 bill as a bribe to not tell anyone he was there, then flees the scene before the ambulance arrives.